Saint Joseph County is named for the Saint Joseph River, which was named for Saint Joseph, who is the patron saint of New France.

 Architect: John M Van Osdeland and Olmstead.

 Description: The building faces west and is a two story buff colored brick and stone rectangular structure.
+The building is located in the center of South Bend on the west side of the courthouse.
 The west front has a large portico with six columns rising to a wide pediment at the roof line.
 On the roof id a square wood cupola.
 The roof is hipped.